-2.2.3a Does the Management Authority charge fees for: Tic k all that are appl icable Administrative procedures Issuance of CITES documents (e.g. for import, exports, re-export, or intr the sea) roduction from \boxtimes Shipment clearance (e.g. for the import, export, re-export, or introduction of CITES-listed species) n from the sea Licensing or registration of operations that produce CITES species Harvesting of CITES-listed species Use of CITES-listed species Assignment of quotas for CITES-listed species Other (please specify): 2.2.3b Is a fee schedule publicly available?
-Yes 🖂 N 0 If 'Yes', please provide an internet link, or a copy of the schedule to the Seci retariat: 0.0.0- -11:6 0 2.2.3c Have revenues from fees been used for the implementation of CITES or wild ۱ ۲ Entirely Partly Not at all Not relevant 2.2.3d Yes No Do you raise funds for CITES management through charging user fees? \boxtimes Do your fees recover the full economic cost of issuing permits? \boxtimes Do you have case studies on charging or using fees? \boxtimes If 'Yes' to any of the above, please provide brief details: Usually perm wildlife species and their derivatives are given only for research purposes of and these fees do not cover the full economic cost Do you use innovative financial mechanisms to raise funds for CITES implementation?
-If 'Yes', please provide brief details: \boxtimes
+2.2.3a a Does the Management Authority charge fees for: Tick all that a licable Administrative procedures Issuance of CITES documents (e.g. for import, exports, re-export, o the sea) or introduction from Shipment clearance (e.g. for the import, export, re-export, or introdu of CITES-listed species) uction from the sea - Licensing or registration of operations that produce CITES species Harvesting of CITES-listed species Use of CITES-listed species Assignment of quotas for CITES-listed species Other (please specify): 2.2.3b Is a fee schedule publicly available?
+Yes 🗌 I No 🗌 If 'Yes', please provide an internet link, or a copy of the schedule to the Secretariat:

+2.2.3c Have revenues from fees been used for the implementation of CITES or wildlife conservation?
+Entirely Partly Not at all Not relevant 2.2.3d Yes No Do you raise funds for CITES management through charging user fees?
+Do your fees recover the full economic cost of issuing permits?
+Do you have case studies on charging or using fees?
+If 'Yes' to any of the above, please provide brief details: Do you use innovative financial mechanisms to raise funds for CITES implementation?
+If 'Yes', please provide brief details: